smartman/woocommerce_smartaccounts/readme.txt

 == Importing products from SmartAccounts ==
 * Products must be active sales items and of type Warehouse Item or Product.
 Services are not imported.
-* Product final sale price is price taken from SmartAccounts.
-If discount prices is needed then Regular price needs to be changed and then Regular price is not changed.
+* Product final price is taken from SmartAccounts unless sale price is set.
+If sale price is set manually then only regular price is changed.

 == Note about Woo and SmartAccounts client matching ==